readthedocs/sphinx-hoverxref/docs/configuration.rst

    Type: list

+.. confval:: hoverxref_number_paragraphs

+   Description: Number of paragraphs to shown in the embed content of the tooltip

+   Default: ``4``

+   Type: int

 .. confval:: hoverxref_sphinxtabs

    Description: trigger an extra step to render tooltips where its content has a `Sphinx Tabs`_